Excidion/reproML/README.md

 │   ├── technical.md   <- Document code.
 │   └── business.md    <- Document business goals.
 │
-├── models <dvc>       <- Trained and serialized models.
+├── models <dvc>       <- Trained and serialized models and other artifacts │   └── logs           <- Logfiles and plots from training and prediction │
-│
 ├── notebooks          <- Jupyter notebooks.
 │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+├── references         <- Data dictionaries, manuals, and helper materials.
 │
 ├── reports <dvc>      <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── figures        <- Generated graphics and figures to be used in reports │
 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
-│   │
-│   ├── data           <- Scripts to download or generate data │   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │
-│   ├── models         <- Scripts to train models and then use trained models to make │   │                     predictions
+│   ├── data           <- Scripts to download or generate data │   ├── features       <- Scripts to turn raw data into features for modeling │   ├── models         <- Scripts for training and prediction │   └── visualization  <- Scripts to create visualizations │
+├── poetry.lock        <- Full dependency list.
+Managed by poetry, do no touch.
+├── pyproject.toml     <- Project configuration, define dependencies here.
-│   │
+│
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations │
 └── README.md          <- The top-level README for developers using this project.
 ```